gaphor/generic/docs/index.rst

    :maxdepth: 2

 Generic is a programming library for Python that provides tools for generic programming.
-By, now there is only one feature -- multiple dispatch.
+By now, there is only one feature -- multiple dispatch.

 Multiple dispatch
 -----------------